tomverbeure/tek420a/README.md

     The whole idea of glscopeclient is to move these kind of operations from the scope to the PC, so I don't really care about being able to run an FFT on the scope itself.

+The 420A is an upgrade of the 420.
+The most notable differences are the bandwidth which was upgraded from 150 to 200 MHz, and the number of sample points, upgraded from 15k/60k to 30k/120k.

 # The Leaking Electrolytic Capacitor Problem

 When looking around the web for information about the TDS 420A, you'll find a bunch of videos about